Frequently Asked Questions

 Are dental health services covered by Medicare?

 Original Medicare does not cover routine dental care or common dental procedures such as cleanings, fillings, extractions or dentures.
-Some Medicare Advantage plans, including WellCare, do include dental care as an added benefit.
+Some Medicare Advantage plans, including WellCare, may include dental care as an added benefit.
 Call us to see if dental care is available in your area.

 Are vision services covered by Medicare?

 Original Medicare covers services for the diagnosis and treatment of eye disease both in your doctor’s office and the hospital, such as treatment of glaucoma and cataracts.
-Routine eye care, routine eyeglasses and contact lenses are not covered.
-Some Medicare Advantage plans, including WellCare, do include vision care as an added benefit.
+Routine eye care, eyeglasses and contact lenses are not covered.
+Some Medicare Advantage plans, including WellCare, may include vision care as an added benefit.
 Call us to see if vision care is available in your area.

 How do I get prescription drug coverage?